kurianbenoy/kurianbenoy-website/_posts/2021-02-15-learningvue.md

 *Fetching APIs*

 To fetch we usually use libraries like axios to do API request manipulation.
-It would be a good idea to learn more about it and let me share how to use these APIs in case of vuejs in the below cookbook example.
+It would be a good idea to learn more about it and let me share how to use these APIs in case of Vue.js in the below cookbook example.

 [Using Axios to Consume APIs](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html)

 *Event Loops*

-continuously running programs without waiting, so the web browser wont' be waiting infinitely long for a process to end.
+continuously running programs without waiting, so the web browser won't' be waiting infinitely long for a process to end.
 The concept of Javascript concept - Event loop.
 ```
 let a = true